Exploring gravitational impulse via quantum Boltzmann equation

 Moreover, the use of the Gaussian wave packet in our new approach has another interesting aspect, which is that the Goldilocks condition is entirely determined.
 This condition bounds the Gaussian wave packet length scale of two scalar fields between Compton wavelength and scattering length scale.
 A similar Goldilocks condition is obtained in the case of a light beam interacting with a massive object.
 In this case, the wavelength of the photon should be limited between the Compton wavelength of the massive object and the impact parameter of the interaction.
-Our findings, in addition to being in full agreement with the previous methods, also offer valuable insights for the future calculations of classical observables using quantum calculations that can enhance our understanding of the gravitational interactions of massive compact objects such as black holes.

-Also, such results show the potential of QBE to explore the macroscopic properties of phenomena by examining microscopic interactions.
-We noted that, while the forward scattering term may vanish, it can yield a non-zero result under conditions where the initial states are wave packets.
-This approach may be applicable in cosmological phenomena, gravitational waves, and also CMB.